React and Next.js SaaS Architecture Guide

 Multi-Tenancy Architecture

 Implement JWT-based auth with refresh tokens.
 Use middleware for route protection.
-Define roles: Owner, Admin, Member, Viewer—with granular permissions per feature.
+Define roles with granular permissions per feature.

 Database Design Principles

-- Normalize core entities, denormalize for read performance - Use UUID primary keys for distributed systems - Implement soft deletes for audit trails - Add created_at/updated_at timestamps on every table
+- Normalize core entities and denormalize for read performance - Use UUID primary keys for distributed systems - Implement soft deletes for audit trails - Add created and updated timestamps on every table

 Scaling Strategy

-- Use ISR (Incremental Static Regeneration) for marketing pages - Server Components for dashboard (no client JS bundle) - Edge middleware for geo-routing - Connection pooling with PgBouncer for database scaling
+- Use ISR for marketing pages - Use Server Components for dashboard rendering - Use edge middleware for geo-routing - Add connection pooling for database scaling